 - Events will appear in the Daily Bulletin in chronological order under “Upcoming Events."
 In most cases, an event will appear at least one day before its scheduled date.
 In addition to the Daily Bulletin, certain events may be featured in the weekly newsletter.
 Featured Events are up to the discretion of the editorial board.

-- The main stories that appear in the weekly NEWSatAUC newsletter are chosen by the editorial board in the Office of Advancement and Communications.
+- The main stories that appear in the weekly NEWSatAUC newsletter are chosen by the editorial board in the Office of Marketing Communication and Public Affairs.